rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 with what values to cause the panic and what the code should do instead.

-We’ll come back to `panic!` and when we should and should not use `panic!` to handle error conditions in the “To `panic!` or Not to `panic!`” section later in this chapter.
+We’ll come back to `panic!` and when we should and should not use `panic!` to владение error conditions in the “To `panic!` or Not to `panic!`” section later in this chapter.
 Next, we’ll look at how to recover from an error using `Result`.